-Disciples Women’s Ministry is a general ministry of the Christian Church (Disciples of Christ).
-Its beginnings can be traced back to October 21, 1874 when Caroline Neville Pearre organized a group of women that came to be known as the Christian Women’s Board of Missions.
-This group, which was organized and managed by exclusively women, was organized for the purpose of both addressing the lack of local and international mission work by the Church.
-In February 1876, just a short two years after organizing, the first mission trip to Jamaica took place where they were tasked with resurrecting the ministry previously led by the American Christian Missionary Society.
-In addition to mission work, the CWBM provided training programs, which equipped thousands of young people and established four Bible Chairs at state universities.
+Disciples Women’s Ministries is a general ministry of the Christian Church (Disciples of Christ) in the United States and Canada.
+Its beginnings can be traced back to October 21, 1874, when Caroline Neville Pearre organized a group of women that came to be known as the Christian Women’s Board of Missions.
+This group, which was organized and managed exclusively by women, was organized for the purpose of addressing the lack of local and international mission work by the Church.
+In February 1876, just a short two years after organizing, the first mission trip to Jamaica took place, where they were tasked with resurrecting the ministry previously led by the American Christian Missionary Society.
+In addition to mission work, the CWBM provided training and programs, which equipped thousands of young people, and established four Bible Chairs at state universities.

 We also note that:

 As you can see, through the generations, Disciples Women’s Ministries continued to set the stage for creating pathways for women to fully live out their call in the service of ministry and much more.
 Details about Disciples Women’s history can be found in a book entitled In the Fullness of Time.